flosituation/flosituation/README.md

 don't associate me w/my friends pls. i don't agree w/everything they do/say.

-don't color-drop, copy, or take insp from my ponies.

 i can be blunt if something's bothering me. i'm also bad at explaining & have a bad memory, i might need refreshers sometimes

 i believe my ocs are alive, feel their own things, have their own interests, etc.